QuentinRdl/Groupe-5/README.md

 ## Acknowledgments

-Special thanks to the teaching staff of the course and my teammates for their implication throughout the project !
+Special thanks to the teaching staff of the course and my teammates for their involvement throughout the project !